ScilifelabDataCentre/dds_workshop/docs/suggested_workshop_outline.md

 - Currently CLI which communicates to API
 - Currently building GUI -- status of this at the end of the day

-# 10:00-10:45: Registration, client installation
+# 10:00-10:45: Client installation

-- They should have gotten invites to the dev / testing (??) instance
-- Guide them through how they register
 - How do they install the CLI?
     - Options: PyPI or executable
     - If PyPI: create a venv first
     - If executable: make actually executable
 - How to log in

-# 11:00-12:00: Projects
+# 11:00-12:00: Getting started, Projects

+- They should have gotten invites to the dev / testing (??) instance
+- Guide them through how they register
 - DDS is project centred -- need a project for everything
 - Step by step of delivery flow + hands-on
     1. Create project